MedAhmedDriss/SQL-Portfolio/README.md

 | 12             | 5    | 4 | 95|

-The `Students` table contains information about the students enrolled in the school, including their unique ID, first name, last name, and email.
-The `Courses` table lists all the courses offered by the school and includes the course ID, name, and instructor ID.
-The `Instructors` table contains information about the instructors who teach at the school, including their unique ID, first name, last name, and email.
-Finally, the `Grades` table contains information about the grades earned by each student in each course, including the student ID, course ID, and actual grade earned.

 #### Task 1/ What are the names of all students who are enrolled in "Mathematics" course?